All Episodes

 It's written by an ex-Secret Service officer, Gary Byrne, posted directly outside of Bill Clinton's Oval Office.

-How how big a damage can that do?
+How big a damage can that do?

-Uh it just reinforces the character.
+It just reinforces the character.

-And she's trying to keep Trump's unfavorables as high because uh if they what the trend that's been happening over the past couple of weeks is is Trump's taking the case to her on character and other issues.
+The majority of Americans right now are unfair to Hillary Clinton, and she's trying to keep Trump's unfavorables as high because if they, what the trend that's been happening over the past couple weeks is Trump's taken the case to her on character and other issues.

 He's been dissipating his negatives, raising his favorables that he could actually pass her.

-And what the American public knows when you ask something, what do you like least about Hillary Clinton?
+And what the American public knows, when you ask something, what do you like least about Hillary Clinton?

 The number one thing is liar, dishonest, corruption.